goldcoders/windows10_dev_setup/readme.md

-# Windows 10 App for App Development
+# Windows 10 App for App Development Overview of All Apps Installed

 ## Install the Following App/Packages